tomatophp/tomato-media/README.md

 # Tomato media

-Media Libarary UI to select files on input or browse your media files
+Media Library UI to select files on input or browse your media files

 ## Installation